Notifications

 The following types are currently supported:

-• This includes data relating to users.
+• Users - this includes data relating to users.

 The type will determine what data can be included in the Filter and also the Body.